jiriklepl/europar2023-artifact/README.md

 ./kmeans-validate.sh && ./kmens-measure.sh
 ```

-This experiment also includes comparison against the `sklearn` kmeans algorithm configured to perform the same job.
+This experiment also includes a comparison against the `sklearn` k-means algorithm configured to perform the same job.
 It is included mainly to provide the correct output.

 ### Stencil